dkandalov/limited-wip/README.md

 watchdog will show notification popup reminding to reduce amount of changes.
 This is the least extreme constraint.
 It has been used on large scale enterprise projects.

-You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can configure:
+You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can:
+ - enable/disable component
  - change size threshold which is measured as the amount of lines changed ignoring empty lines (if file was deleted, then the amount of lines in the file).
    There are no particular reasons for the predefined thresholds of 40, 80, 100, 120.
 These numbers are just a guess.